Tissus

 G785 Black

-90 cm Soft and lightweight bi-stretch woven interfacing for reinforcements of blouses and dresses, fronts of jackets, coats, etc. made from lightweight and/or stretchy fabrics Delicate and flowing fabrics such as silk, viscose, acetate, cupro and stretch and sheer fabrics First, briefly fix the cut interfacing with an iron (low temperature) to hold it in place, gently to avoid any creases.
-Then fix permanently, dry or steam depending on the fabric.
+90 cm Soft and lightweight bi-stretch woven interfacing for reinforcements of blouses and dresses, fronts of jackets, coats, etc. made from lightweight and/or stretch fabrics.
+Delicate and fluid fabrics such as silk, viscose, acetate, "cupro" and stretch and transparent fabrics.
+Briefly fix the cut interfacing first with an iron (low temperature) to hold it in place, gently to avoid any creases.
+Then fix it permanently, dry or with steam depending on the fabric.

 Non-woven interfacing: